kadena-community/kadena.js/.changeset/shiny-crews-sleep.md

 "@kadena/react-ui": minor
 ---

-Add variant option for different colors
+Added a new variant to apply different colors to the Divider component